 "By the end of voting at 6 pm, Noida witnessed a turnout of 53.6 per cent, Dadri 64.6 per cent, Jewar 68.4 per cent, Khurja 64 per cent, Sikandrabad 62.5 per cent," said officials.

 "The overall voter turnout across the constituency was registered at 62.7 per cent," said an official statement.

-Over 10,000 security personnel, including those from police, Provincial Armed Constabulary and paramilitary forces were deployed in the constituency, with drone cameras also being used for surveillance, the officials said.
+Over 10,000 security personnel including those from the police, the Provincial Armed Constabulary and paramilitary forces were deployed in the constituency, with drone cameras also used for surveillance, the officials said.